-Violations and Sanctions
+Violations

-Student violations of this policy are on a two-tiered system.
-"Level 1" Violations include, but are not limited to, the possession or consumption of alcohol if under the age of 21 or providing alcohol to underage students.
-"Level 2" Violations include, but are not limited to, alcohol intoxication or substance induced behavior that places a student or others at risk in terms of health and safety issues.
-The adjudicator determines the level of the violation.
+Student violations of this policy include, but are not limited to, the possession or consumption of alcohol if under the age of 21, providing alcohol to underage students, or alcohol intoxication or substance induced behavior that places a student or others at risk in terms of health and safety issues.
 Students in violation will:

-- 1. Dispose of all alcoholic beverages in their possession or the alcoholic beverages will be confiscated and disposed of by a College staff member; - 2.
-Receive a written or oral warning that current or future policy violation(s) may result in more severe sanctions and/or administrative action at the discretion of the adjudicator.
+1. Dispose of all alcoholic beverages in their possession or the alcoholic beverages will be confiscated and disposed of by a College staff member;